hiya, Sarah here

 I felt like I was going to die, throw up, or pass out.

 That day was a big wake-up call for me.
-I ended up having 3 more anxiety attacks at work and I decided something had to GIVE.
+I ended up having 3 more panic attacks at work and I decided something had to give.
 I needed to figure out why my nervous system was going haywire, why I had bone-deep fatigue, and why my body hurt so much.

 So, I finally started taking care of myself again after years of only caring for others.

-I learned how to eat for actual nutrition, how to meditate, and how to identify the triggering situations & thoughts leading to my body wanting to freak out.
+I learned how to meditate, and how to identify the triggering situations and thoughts leading to my body wanting to freak out.

-I found so much relief through meditation, walking, laughing, reading all the books, and TALKING to others who are experiencing similar events.
+I found so much relief through sitting in quiet, walking, laughing, reading all the books, and talking to others who are experiencing similar events.

 We can only neglect taking care of ourselves for so long.
 At some point, the body and mind will rebel.